 Plymouth State University does not offer insurance for any of its students.
 You are free to to purchase an insurance plan from any provider or carrier that meets the above requirements.
 PSU exchange students to our overseas university partners purchase travel insurance with CISI, which also provides insurance plans for J-1 exchange students to the USA.
 Learn more at the CISI site: http://www.culturalinsurance.com/

 NOTE: Upon your arrival at Plymouth State, please ensure you have evidence of sufficient health insurance coverage (In English) for your entire length of the program.
 If you do not have coverage upon your arrival, you will have to purchase health insurance in order to remain at Plymouth State University as an exchange student.

 Generally speaking, exchange students have the option to take most courses at Plymouth State.
 Certain restrictions may apply if students do not have the appropriate background or if a class is reserved for students in a particular major (e.g. PSU Students in the Graphic Design major have priority in registering for Photography 1).
-The Center for Global Engagement office works closely with you, the faculty/advisors and the registrar’s office to ensure you are registered in suitable courses for your major at your home institution.
+The Global Engagement Office works closely with you, the faculty/advisors and the registrar’s office to ensure you are registered in suitable courses for your major at your home institution.
 Not all courses are offered every semester, so when picking potential courses you would like to take at PSU, make sure you also have substitute options.

 Academic Course catalog (Links to course options by dept., semester and full PDFs of the course catalog)

 Academic Calender (Important Dates for the Fall 2015 and Spring 2016 semesters)

 NOTE: If English is not your first language, be sure to include with your application some documentation of your English language ability that ensures you will succeed taking university courses in English (e.g. TOEFL score, IELTS score, etc.)